vinothbalaraman/Last.FM/README.md

 - Store raw data (CSV) and load into Delta tables in a **Lakehouse** architecture
 - Build a clean data model with a Silver (online) table
 - Create an interactive dashboard to analyze:
-  - Most played tracks by date
+  - Top 10 tracks world wide
-  - Most popular artists by date
+  - Top 10 artists last week by listeners
   - Country-wise top tracks and artists
   - Total listeners
+  - Most popular artist across the countries

 ---